sciencecorp/synapse-python/README.md

     options:
-    -h, --help            show this help message and exit --iface-ip IFACE_IP   IP of the network interface to use for multicast traffic --rpc-port RPC_PORT   Port to listen for RPC requests --discovery-port DISCOVERY_PORT
+    -h, --help            show this help message and exit --iface-ip IFACE_IP   IP of the network interface to use for streaming data --rpc-port RPC_PORT   Port to listen for RPC requests --discovery-port DISCOVERY_PORT
                             Port to listen for discovery requests
     --discovery-addr DISCOVERY_ADDR
-                            Multicast address to listen for discovery requests --name NAME           Device name
+                            UDP address to listen for discovery requests --name NAME           Device name
     --serial SERIAL       Device serial number
     -v, --verbose         Enable verbose output